SAP-samples/teched2022-IN264/exercises/ex1/README.md

 ## Exercise 1.2 integrate the SAP Task Center service into SAP BTP Launchpad

+In the upcoming excercise we will add the SAP Task Center apps to your BTP Launchpad, you can find [here also the official SAP Help doumentation](https://help.sap.com/docs/TASK_CENTER/08cbda59b4954e93abb2ec85f1db399d/3a499676e7ae4282af84092f778e3737.html#procedure).

-In BTP cockpit please select again the **Instances and Subscriptions** entry from the BTP navigation, by clicking the icon you will enter the site manager to configure the launchpad service:
+To get started select from the BTP cockpit again the **Instances and Subscriptions** entry from the BTP navigation, by clicking the icon you will enter the site manager to configure the launchpad service:

 <br>![](/exercises/ex1/images/lp_site_manager_access.png)